robashton/blog/input/pages/A Londoner's guide to emigrating to Glasgow/content.markdown

 *[Cafe Gandolfi](http://www.cafegandolfi.com/)*

 I've been here for a dinner date and it was reeet good.
-Holy crap though if the breakfast doesn't completely blow the socks off the East End; huge evariety including vegetarian options and I assume given they have a license that at some point towards lunchtime the booze will start flowing.
+Holy crap though if the breakfast doesn't completely blow the socks off the East End; huge variety including vegetarian options and I assume given they have a license that at some point towards lunchtime the booze will start flowing.

 Date night - Eating/Boozing
 ==